So, you are new to camping!

 1/ When you receive your swag, make sure the box has no damages whilst it was in transit.

-2/ When you unroll the swag and check the canvas, seams and that the swag has all the accessories, such as the pegs, guide ropes, mattress poles etc.
+2/ When you unroll the swag, check the canvas, seams and that the swag has all the accessories, such as the pegs, guide ropes, mattress poles etc.

-3/ Set the swag with the poles, pegs and ropes, as you see, I’ve already got this set up ready to weather.
+3/ Set the swag with the poles, pegs and ropes, as you see, I’ve already got this set up ready to season.

 4/ Inspect the swag, make sure the zips and mesh are all good, no rips and tears and the zips do zip up.

-5/ Now that you have it set up, weather the swag at least 3 or 4 times
+5/ Now that you have it set up, season the swag at least 3 or 4 times

 I hope this helps you when you get your new swag.

-I’ll see you next week for more tips and ideas.
+I’ll see you next time for more tips and ideas.